maze88/bertrand_simulation/README.md

 # bertrand_simulation
-Short script by Michael Zeevi to simulate the result of the Bertrand's box paradox:
+Short script by Michael Zeevi
+that simulates the result of the Bertrand's box paradox:

 There are three boxes: